Boiler Service Cost

 A biomass boiler will also need to be serviced regularly, typically once a year as with other kinds of boiler.

-An OFTEC engineer should carry out servicing on a biomass boiler, and it will usually take a couple of hours as there is more cleaning to be done than on a gas boiler due to the build-up of ash.
+Usually, you'll need an engineer certified under the Microgeneration Certification Scheme (MCS) to carry out servicing on a biomass boiler, and it will usually take a couple of hours, as there is more cleaning to be done than on a gas boiler due to the build-up of ash.

 Benefits of Having Your Boiler Serviced

-There are a few nasty gases that can be released by a faulty boiler, with the most dangerous candidate being carbon monoxide, a colourless, odourless by-product that can be lethal.
-Annual servicing will help to eliminate the possibility of faults that can lead to a carbon monoxide leak, and in so doing, potentially save your life.
+• Safety - Toxic gases can be released by a faulty boiler.
+The most dangerous carbon monoxide: a colourless, odourless by-product that can be lethal.
+Annual servicing can help reduce the possibility of a fatal leak.

-Everyone loves to save money, and by ensuring your boiler is running efficiently, annual servicing will do exactly that.
+• Lower Running Costs - Ensuring your boiler is running efficiently can help you save money.
 Service engineers will optimise the operation of your boiler in a number of ways, including removing deposits from inside the system.
-This will ensure that you're not throwing any money away on preventable inefficiencies.

-Major boiler faults can be expensive and hugely inconvenient.
-Regular servicing will safeguard you from the majority of these problems by catching warning signs early and addressing them before they worsen.
+• Fewer Repairs - Major boiler faults can be expensive and hugely inconvenient.
+Regular servicing will alleviate some of these problems by catching warning signs early and addressing them before they worsen.

-A side effect of spotting faults early and preventing major problems is that the boiler is likely to remain in good operating condition for longer.
-Every preventable breakdown could spell the end of your system after all, not to mention cause underlying problems that take effect further down the line.
+• Extended Boiler Lifespan - A side effect of spotting faults early and preventing major problems is that the boiler is likely to remain in good operating condition for longer.

-It may be that your boiler's warranty requires you to arrange annual servicing.
+• Warranty Terms - Your boiler's warranty may require you to arrange annual servicing.
 A valid warranty can save you from some hefty expenses in the event of major problems, and since boiler warranties tend to cover you for a good number of years, it's worth respecting their terms if possible.

-Quite an important one, this!
-If you're a landlord, you're legally required to obtain a Gas Safety Certificate for your property, which involves boiler inspection, and it should be made available to the tenant.
-There is a small fee involved to obtain this certificate, but all the other benefits listed here should take the sting off.
+• Legal Obligations - If you're a landlord, you're legally required to obtain a Gas Safety Certificate for your property, which involves boiler inspection, and it should be made available to the tenant.

 DIY Boiler Service